noqqe/why-openbsd.rocks/content/fact/karl.md

 ---

 At every install, upgrade, and boot a new kernel will be generated that has randomized addresses.
-A unique and unpredictable kernel is ja huge security improvement.
+A unique and unpredictable kernel is a huge security improvement.
 This is technique is called Kernel Address Randomized Link (KARL).

 Details: